qgis/QGIS-Enhancement-Proposals/QEP-10-Contextual-WMS-Legend.rst

 Users shall be allowed to specify if they want to enable contextual legend in the WMS Layer configuration.

-Legend items for layers where contextual legend is enabled should be updated whenever the map setting changes.
+Legend items for WMS layers where contextual legend is enabled should be updated whenever the map setting changes, but only if their legend is visible and map-based filtering is also active for the whole layertree.

 #.
 Implementation Details
 -------------------------